 As with any intervention, you as a parent, have the right to accept or refuse the intervention.
 Please take the time to research for yourself, so when you are asked, “Vitamin K?” you can give your answer with complete confidence!

-Lisa Falkenstein BA, BEC, CNMI is a trained postpartum doula, certified breastfeeding educator, and certified infant massage instructor serving the greater Cleveland area.
+Lisa Falkenstein BA, BEC, CNMI is a certified postpartum doula, certified breastfeeding educator, and certified infant massage instructor serving the greater Cleveland area.